IELTS Speaking Archives - EngExam.info

 Do you have any brothers or sisters?

-How often do you meet your friends?
+How often do you meet with your friends?

 Are you still in touch with your friends from school?